Introduction to Apollo GraphOS

 The GraphOS platform provides an ever-growing collection of tools and services to help you build your supergraph and scale it safely:

-These features (along with many others) are available to organizations on an Apollo Serverless plan:
+These features (along with many others) are available to organizations on Apollo Serverless and Dedicated plans:

 - Cloud routing.